-Whether you are Excel superstar with all of the formulas already in your mind, ready for you to launch into some serious functions from pure experience; or if you have an idea of what should be possible but occasionally need to look up what formulas to use.
+Whether you are an Excel superstar with all of the formulas already in your mind, ready for you to launch into some serious functions from pure experience, or if you have an idea of what should be possible but occasionally need to look up what formulas to use.

 Excel can be a great place for keeping track of large data lists, a good deal of your accounting and budgeting, as well as various tasks that you need to complete.

-Whilst this may be all very well and good whilst you have a small list of people, it can become a little awkward as your business and your marketing list grows.
+Whilst this may be all very well and good while you have a small list of people, it can become a little awkward as your business and your marketing list grows.

-I’ve put together a list of reasons and functions that you are better off using a specialised CRM for managing your contacts list, as opposed to using excel.
+I’ve put together a list of reasons and functions that you are better off using a specialized CRM for managing your contacts list, as opposed to using Excel.